Navigation: »No topics above this level«

 If image data acquisition requires multiple table positions (e.g. dynamic whole-body PET), the timing between VOIs may differ.
 The timing relative to the injection is crucial for modeling and also for dosimetry.
 Therefore, the Delay by VOI location option is supported

-The Model Selection option allows filtering the list of the PKIN models according to the intended modeling.
-For the Dosimetry model the Cumulated Activity (OLINDA, IDAC) model will be set after the TAC data have been transferred to the PKIN tool together with the Total body mass of the subject.
+If the flag Dosimetry model is enabled, the OLINDA Residence Times model will be set after the TAC data have been transferred to the PKIN tool together with the Total body mass of the patient.
 This information is extracted from the demographic information in the image, and can be edited if it is not present.

 If the Decay correction to Injection time flag allows correcting the TACs to a n injection time which may be before the first acquisition.
 If the Source data is decay corrected, only a scaling factor is applied.
 Otherwise, a time-dependent correction is used.